IOlivaG/IOlivaG/README.md

 Hi, I'm Isaac.
 I'm a graduate researcher in computer science with a background in chemical engineering, working on optimization problems across operations research and quantum computing.

-My work focuses on mathematical programming models, combinatorial optimization, and hybrid quantum–classical methods, with applications in energy and process systems.
+My work focuses on mathematical programming models, including semidefinite programming, polynomial optimization, and combinatorial optimization, and hybrid quantum–classical methods, with applications in energy and process systems.
 I also have experience with data-driven and machine learning models.

 ## Projects